-The Board is committed to paying Senior Management for performance.
-Executive pay is tied directly to our short and long-term financial results and achievement of our strategic plan.
-Most of the compensation of our Senior Management is incentive-based, contingent on financial performance and a significant portion of pay is directly aligned with our share price performance.
-Our incentive compensation programs focus on a balanced set of metrics including adjusted earnings before income tax, depreciation and amortization ("A-EBITDA"), Free Cash Flow ("FCF") and Adjusted Net Earnings.
-FCF is a strong indicator of the health of the business and is a key metric in our short-term incentive plan (the "Short-Term Incentive Plan") on both a consolidated and regional basis.
-Similarly, A-EBITDA is aligned with our strategy and strongly correlated with long-term Shareholder value creation.
-Adjusted Net Earnings provides an important view of profitability at the corporate level, with consideration for interest, taxes and investment earnings.
-Together these metrics focus Senior Management on profitable growth.
+The Board is committed to linking Executive Officer pay with performance.
+Most of the compensation of our Executive Officers is incentive-based, contingent on financial performance and a significant portion of pay is directly tied to our Share price performance.
+Our short-term incentive compensation plan ("Short-Term Incentive Plan") focuses on a balanced set of metrics including Gross Billings, adjusted earnings before income tax, depreciation and amortization ("A-EBITDA")(1), Free Cash Flow before Dividends Paid ("FCF")(1) and Adjusted Net Earnings.
+These metrics together are strong indicators of the health of the business and successful execution of the agreed operating plan.
 Our Shareholders and the analysts who follow Aimia focus on these financial metrics in assessing our performance and valuing our business.